SandwichLabs/duck-tape/Readme.md

 dt init # Initialize your local dt config file

-dt query "SELECT * FROM 1=1" # Run a query on the default local db
+dt q "SELECT * FROM 1=1" # Run a query on the default local db

 dt create connection # Follow the interactive prompts to create a new connection